 A Primer on Science, Religion, Evolution and Creationism.
 An article from The Human Origins Initiative of the Smithsonian’s National Museum of Natural History.
 (Also the source of the Human Family Tree above.)

 Human Evolution.
 New Scientist magazine has a good mix of basic information and lots of news headlines about human evolution.

-Human Evolution Timeline.
+Human Evolution Timeline (archived page).
 With a common lifespan under 100 years, it is very difficult for humans to understand a timeline that spans billions of years.
 This plain chart does a good job breaking down the evolution of life, from single-celled organisms 3.5 billion years ago to the much more recent 6 million years of human ancestry.